IBM/ibm-cloud-reference-architectures/README.md

 2. Download OpenVPN Client from https://openvpn.net/vpn-server-resources/connecting-to-access-server-with-macos/#installing-a-client-application for your client device, this has been tested on MacOS

 3. At this time the most reliable way of running this automation is with Terraform in your local machine either through a bootstrapped docker image or with native tools installed.

-> The schematics service is producing intermittent issues.
+We provide a Container image that has all the common SRE tools installed.
+[CLI Tools Image,](https://quay.io/repository/ibmgaragecloud/cli-tools?tab=tags) [Source Code for CLI Tools](https://github.com/cloud-native-toolkit/image-cli-tools)

 ## Setup

-### Hyper Protect Crypto
+### Key Management

-The first step is provision a Hyper Protect Crypto Services instance into the nominated account and initialise the key ceronmony.
+The first step in this automation is to provision a Key Management service instance.
+By default, this Terraform automation will provision an instance of the Key Protect key management service.
+Optionally, you can provision a Hyper Protect Crypto Services instance into the nominated account and initialise the key ceronmony by changing the `kms_service` tfvar value to `hpcs`.
 You can do this with the following automation.
 We recommend to follow the product docs to perform the quick initialization.

 [Hyper Protect Cyrpto Service Documentation](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-get-started)